ming-256/nested-sampling-book/intro.md

 ```

 Usage of any of the physics examples should follow and include any further relevant citations detailed in the example notebooks.

+## Contribution

+Contributions are most welcome!
+Please see the [contribution guidelines](https://github.com/handley-lab/nested-sampling-book/blob/main/CONTRIBUTING.md) for more information.
+Or start by raising an issue on the book repository https://github.com/handley-lab/nested-sampling-book

 ```{tableofcontents}
 ```